ansonl/ansonl.github.io/_posts/2019-05-21-messenger-expose-unfriends-bug-feature.md

 ---
 ## Facebook Messenger "Expose Unfriends" Bug

 **In short:** The Facebook Messenger **Hide Story From** setting exposes people who have unfriended a profile.
 You don't need to remember all your friends' names and look up every profile and friendship status because people who have unfriended you will show up as checked for **Hide Story From**.
 All the silently unfriended people will show up in a convenient list.
-This bug is assumed to affect users sometime between 2015-2017.

 This unexpected behavior can be viewed in the iOS Messenger app on at least v213.0.
 I have not tested on Android but expect it be shown on the Android Messenger app as well.